 But it’s OK.
 Because spring is almost here, hope watered in tears, ready to push through the grief, through those last few, stubborn, dirt-encrusted banks of winter, and burst into light.
 He’s ready, this son of mine, to breathe, long and deep of spring.

 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland. ~ Isaiah 43:8

-Cindee Snider Re is wife of nearly 25 years to the man she loves most in this world, mama of five world-shaking creatives (15-23), writer, photographer, craver of quiet, and lover of cotton, denim, Jesus and Earl Grey tea.
+Cindee Snider Re is wife of 25 years to the man she loves most in this world, mama of five world-shaking creatives (15-23), writer, photographer, craver of quiet, and lover of cotton, denim, Jesus and Earl Grey tea.
 Cindee and four of her five kids have Ehlers-Danlos III, dysautonomia, and myriad co-existing conditions.

 Radical hope.
 Compassionate change.
 Equipping those affected by chronic physical and mental illness through community and education rooted in Jesus Christ.